-I/O-free Rust library to send HTTP requests, based on stream-flows.
+Set of I/O-free Rust coroutines to manage HTTP streams, based on io-stream.

-A flow emits I/O requests, which should be processed by I/O handlers.
-A flow is considered terminated when it does not emit I/O requests anymore.
+A coroutine is an I/O-free, resumable and composable state machine that emits I/O requests.
+A coroutine is considered terminated when it does not emit I/O requests anymore.

 See complete examples at ./examples.